Emily-Kang77/CSE-163-final-project/README.md

 ## Setup

 - all data except for apartment data is already given here.
-Download apt data from Kaggle: [link](https://www.kaggle.com/datasets/michaelbryantds/bay-area-craigslist-rentals?resource=download)
+Download apt data from Kaggle: [link](https://www.kaggle.com/datasets/michaelbryantds/bay-area-craigslist-rentals?resource=download).
+This is originally from [here](https://www.katepennington.org/data)
 - libraries used: plotly, matplotlib, pandas, geopandas, seaborn
 - Note: please keep this directory hierarchy.
 The file paths are relative.
 Put the clean_2000_2018.csv into the root directory at the same level as Project.py.